lazorfuzz/liowebrtc/README.md

 ### Signaling Server

 LioWebRTC uses the signaling server provided for testing purposes by SimpleWebRTC.
-To use this in production, you will need to set up your own instance of [signalmaster](https://github.com/andyet/signalmaster).
+You will need to set up your own [signalmaster](https://github.com/andyet/signalmaster) server, and pass in your server's url when creating a new instance of LioWebRTC.